PAGESPEED AND WHY IS IT IMPORTANT

 Google’s Pagespeed Insights tops our list.
 Currently hosted as part of Google Developers, it combines data from CrUX (Chrome User Experience Report) and reports on two crucial speed analysis.

-The tool does not only provide a detailed metric of how fast your site loads, but you’ll also have access to a comprehensive strategy of how to improve it.
+The tool provides a detailed metric of how fast your site loads.
+Also, you’ll also have access to a comprehensive strategy of how to improve it.

 Slow page speed has also been reported to mean a lesser chance of search engines crawling the pages of your site.
-And this will result in lesser conversion rate and indexation.
+And as a result, a lesser conversion rate and indexation.

 Here’s how you can speed up your site loading time:

 While you may already be displaying images on your website at a reduced size than the actual sizes, it may not yet be perfect.
-You can use free online image optimization tools such as ResizeImage.net to rescale your images and reduce load time.
+Use free online image optimization tools such as Tiny PNG to rescale your images and reduce load time.